Mexico Topic 02

 WHAT IS WRITING?

-For many scholars, the visual representation of language is one of humanity’s greatest cultural and technological achievements—one of the very cornerstones of modern life.
+For many scholars, the visual representation of language is one of humanity’s greatest cultural and technological achievements and one of the very cornerstones of modern life.
 It’s difficult to imagine our world functioning without this essential technology.
 Writing’s connection to civilization is perhaps best captured by Florian Coulmas in The Writing Systems of the World (1989), where he states: ‘Writing has to be seen as a result as well as a condition of civilization, as a product shaped by civilization and a tool shaping it.

 Writing has been defined as “a system of recording language by means of visible or tactile marks which relate in a systematic way to units of speech.”
 These marks can appear on a wide range of mediums or prepared surfaces which include clay, paper, and stone.
 The purpose of these marks is to communicate something.